Web Components: Shadow DOM

-Shadow DOM is a functionality that allows the web browser to render DOM elements without putting them into the main document DOM tree.
+The Shadow DOM is a functionality that allows the web browser to render DOM elements without putting them into the main document DOM tree.
 This creates a barrier between what the developer and the browser can reach; the developer cannot access the Shadow DOM in the same way they would with nested elements, while the browser can render and modify that code the same way it would with nested elements.
 The impact of CSS scoped within the Shadow DOM of a particular element is that HTML elements can be encapsulated without the risk of CSS styles leaking and affecting elements that they were not supposed to affect.
 Although these elements are encapsulated with regard to HTML and CSS, they can still fire events that can be picked up by other elements in the document.

 The scoped subtree in an element is called a shadow tree.
 The element the shadow tree is attached to is called a shadow host.